wjakew/pdfblend/README.md

-# PdfBlend Application
+# pdf**blend**

 ## Overview

+**Fully local pdf merging application**

 PdfBlend is a powerful application designed to merge PDF files seamlessly.
 It provides a user-friendly interface and robust functionality to handle various PDF merging tasks efficiently.
+Application is open-source and free to use.

 ## Features
 - **Merge Multiple PDFs**: Combine multiple PDF files into a single document.